yang-er/efcore-ext/README.md

 options.UseMySql(connection, o => o.ServerVersion(..).UseBulk());
 ```

-For MySQL, **ServerVersion** is important, which is not explicitly passed with arguments in EFCore 3.1.
+For MySQL, setting **ServerVersion** is important, which is not explicitly passed with arguments in EFCore 3.1.

-If you want to try TableSplittingJoinsRemoval to remove useless self-joins, you may try
+If you want to try TableSplittingJoinsRemoval to remove useless self-joins, which tries to remove the redundant self-joins when using owned entity in EFCore 3.1, you may try

 ```csharp
 options.UseTableSplittingJoinsRemoval();
 ```

+The InMemory project is only used for unit tests, which is not efficient and may behave a little different from the relational providers.

 ## Delete